zebedeeio/zbd-next-starter-playground/README.md

 Specifically, check out `/pages/index.js` and `/pages/playground.js` as they are the two main pages available in this starter kit.

 The `pages/api` directory is mapped to `/api/*`.
 Files in this directory are treated as [API routes](https://nextjs.org/docs/api-routes/introduction) and effectively make up your project's backend APIs.
-The backend API is using the [`@zbd/node`](https://github.com/zebedeeio/zbd-node) SDK library for Node.js to interact with the ZEBEDEE API.
+The backend API is using the [`@zbd/node`](https://github.com/zebedeeio/zbd-node) SDK library for Node.js to interact with the ZBD API.

-The main goal for this starter kit is to provide ample resources around source code that can be used to speed up your development of ZEBEDEE-powered applications.
+The main goal for this starter kit is to provide ample resources around source code that can be used to speed up your development of ZBD-powered applications.

 ## Learn More

-To learn more about ZEBEDEE, take a look at the following resources:
+To learn more about ZBD, take a look at the following resources:

-- [ZEBEDEE Documentation Portal](https://docs.zebedee.io) - documentation, guides, and walkthroughs
+- [ZBD Documentation Portal](https://docs.zebedee.io) - documentation, guides, and walkthroughs
-- [GitHub](https://github.com/zebedeeio) - ZEBEDEE's org GitHub account with lots of example source code and open source SDK libraries
+- [GitHub](https://github.com/zebedeeio) - ZBD's org GitHub account with lots of example source code and open source SDK libraries
-- [Discord Dev Chat](https://discord.gg/zbd) - join other developers discussing ZEBEDEE integration topics
+- [Discord Dev Chat](https://discord.gg/zbd) - join other developers discussing ZBD integration topics

 To learn more about Next.js, take a look at the following resources: